thipages/js-crud-api/README.md

   * /columns
   * /status/ping

-- Only DBAuth is implemented (not basic and JWT ones)
+- Only DBAuth is implemented (not basic and JWT authentications)

 ## Tests